-Gabapentin is a chemical analogue of γ -aminobutyric acid (GABA) but does not act as a GABA-receptor agonist.
-It binds to a specific site in the CNS, gabapentin-binding protein, and interacts with the $\alpha 2\delta$ subunit of calcium channels in the CNS.13 It increases GABA synthesis and release but its exact mechanism of action as an antiepileptic is complex and not fully understood.
+Gabapentin is a chemical analogue of GABA but does not act as a GABA-receptor agonist.
+It binds to a specific site in the CNS, gabapentin-binding protein, and interacts with $\alpha 2\delta$ calcium channels in the CNS.
+13 It increases GABA synthesis and release but its exact mechanism of action is complex and not fully understood.
 Absorption is by a saturable mechanism and bio-availability is more than halved as the dose increases from 100mg to 1200mg.
-Antacids containing aluminium or magnesium reduce gabapentin bioavailability by 10-25%.
+Antacids containing aluminium or magnesium reduce gabapentin bio-availability by 10-25%.
 It is not protein-bound and freely crosses the blood-brain barrier.
 It is excreted unchanged by the kidneys and cumulates in renal impairment.
-The halflife increases to 50h when creatinine clearance is <30ml/min, and to over 5 days in anuria.
-Initial drowsiness or dizziness occurs in 50% of patients and generally resolves over 7-10 days of use.12 Gabapentin has few drug interactions.
+The halflife increases to 50h when creatinine clearance is <30ml/min and to over 5 days in anuria.
+Initial drowsiness or dizziness occurs in 50% of patients and generally resolves over 7-10 days of use.
+12 Gabapentin has few drug interactions.
 Cimetidine impairs the renal excretion of gabapentin but not to a clinically important extent.
 It does not interact with anti-retroviral antibiotics.
-Gabapentin is widely used for neuropathic pain.3-12 However, there is no evidence that it is more effective than older anti-epileptics.14 Although in an open study in diabetic neuropathy, gabapentin provided better relief than amitriptyline,15 in a randomised controlled trial no difference was detected.16 In motor neurone disease (amyotrophic lateral sclerosis), gabapentin 800mg t.d.s slowed decrease in arm strength marginally (p>0.5) over a 6-month period.17 It reduces spasticity and muscle spasm in multiple sclerosis.18 There is a report of gabapentin abolishing opioid-related myoclonus.19
+Gabapentin is increasingly used for neuropathic pain.
+However, there is no evidence that it is more effective than older anti-epileptics.
+14 Although in an open study in diabetic neuropathy, gabapentin provided better relief than amitriptyline, 15 in a randomised controlled trial no difference was detected.
+In motor neurone disease (amyotrophic lateral sclerosis), gabapentin 800mg t.d.s slowed decrease in arm strength marginally (p>0.5) over a 6-month period.
+17 It reduces spasticity and muscle spasm in multiple sclerosis.
+18 There is a report of gabapentin abolishing opioid-related myoclonus.19

 Bio-availability PO 100mg, 74%; 300mg, 60%; 600mg, 49%; 1200mg, 33%.
 Onset of action 1-3h.